 In any case, only data media is supported for CD/DVD drives.
 This means that all data CD formats and all DVD formats can be used in principle.
 Since host DVD drives refuse to read encrypted DVD video media, you cannot play such videos with the regular CD/DVD drive emulation.
-You may be able to get it working with the experimental passthrough support described in chapter 5.9, Writing CDs and DVDs using the host drive, page 99.
+You may be able to get it working with the experimental passthrough support described in chapter 5.9, Writing CDs and DVDs using the host drive, page 78.

-Audio CD and video CD formats are not supported, which means you cannot play such media from a virtual machine.
+Video CD formats are not supported, which means you cannot play such media from a virtual